cncf/devstats.archive/USAGE.md

 # Configuration

-You can tweak `gha2db.rb`/`gha2db` by:
+You can tweak `gha2db` tools:

-- Set `GHA2DB_PSQL` to use PostgreSQL output.
-Only related to Ruby version.
-- Set `GHA2DB_MYSQL` to use MySQL output.
-Only releted to Ruby version.
-- You need to set `GHA2DB_PSQL` or `GHA2DB_MYSQL` to use DB output (only for Ruby version, Go version support only Postgres).
 - Set `GHA2DB_ST` environment variable to run single threaded version.
 - Set `GHA2DB_JSON` to save single events JSONs in `jsons/` directory.
 - Set `GHA2DB_NODB` to skip DB processing at all (if `GHA2DB_JSON` not set it will parse all data from GHA, but do nothing with it).
 - Set `GHA2DB_DEBUG` set to 1 to see output for all events generated, set to 2 to see all SQL query parameters.
 - Set `GHA2DB_QOUT` to see all SQL queries.
 - Set `GHA2DB_MGETC` to "y" to assume "y" for get char function (for example to answer "y" to `structure.rb`/`structure`'s Continue? question).
 - Set `GHA2DB_CTXOUT` to display full environment context.
-Only related to Go version.
-- Set `GHA2DB_NCPUS` to positive numeric value, to override numbe rof CPUs to run, this overwrites `GHA2DB_ST`..
-Only related to Go version.
+- Set `GHA2DB_NCPUS` to positive numeric value, to override number of CPUs to run, this overwrites `GHA2DB_ST`.
 - Set `GHA2DB_STARTDT`, to use start date for processing events (when syncing data with empty database), default `2015-08-06 22:00 UTC`, expects format "YYYY-MM-DD HH:MI:SS".
-Only related to Go version.
 - Set `GHA2DB_LASTSERIES`, to specify which InfluxDB series use to determine newest data (it will be used to query newest timestamp), default `'all_prs_merged_d'`.
-Only related to Go version.
 - Set `GHA2DB_CMDDEBUG` set to 1 to see commands executed, set to 2 to see commands executed and their output, set to 3 to see full exec environment.
-Only related to Go version.
 - Set `GHA2DB_EXPLAIN` for `runq` tool, it will prefix query with "explain " to display query plan instead of executing real query.
 Because metric can have multiple selects, and only main select should be replaced with "explain select" - we're replacing only downcased "select" statement followed by new line.

-Go version: All environment context details are defined in `context.go`, please see that file for details.
+All environment context details are defined in `context.go`, please see that file for details.

 Examples in this shell script (some commented out, some not):

-`time GHA2DB_MYSQL=1 MYSQL_PASS=your_pass ./gha2db_ruby.sh`
-`time GHA2DB_PSQL=1 PG_PASS=your_pass ./gha2db_ruby.sh`
-`time PG_PASS=your_pass ./gha2db_go.sh`
+`time PG_PASS=your_pass ./gha2db.sh`

 # Informations